Episode 54 – The Crusades – Part 1

 The Muslims failed to take this second movement of the Crusade seriously.
 It’s not difficult to understand why.
 They’d just defeated a huge force of Europeans easily.
 They assumed they’d do the same to the smaller force that came against them now.
-What they didn’t realize was that this force, while indeed smaller, was the cream of Europe’s warrior class; mounted & armored knights who grew up on battle.
+What they didn’t realize was that this force, while indeed smaller, was the cream of Europe’s warrior class; mounted and armored knights who grew up on battle.

 But — and this in no wise is meant to be a justification for the brutality of the Crusades; it seems just a tad hypocritical for Muslims to decry the atrocities of the Crusades when it was by the very same means they’d laid claim to the holy land in the 7th C. In truth, while crusading under the Christian cross is a horrible violation of the morality of Biblical Christianity—Jihad, Holy War is one of the main tenets of Islam.
 Long before the Pope erroneously offered absolution to Crusaders and the promise of heaven to those who died in the campaign, Islam promised paradise to Muslims who died in Jihad.
-Historically, while the Christian faith has spread by the work of humanitarian missionaries, Islam has spread by the edge of a sword.
+Historically, while the Christian faith has spread by the work of humanitarian missionaries, Islam has spread by the sword.
 Or we might say, while true Christianity expands by the sword of the Spirit, Islam spreads by a sword of steel.

 The Crusades have proven to be the focus of much historical study and debate.
 They’re usually linked to the political and social situation in 11th C Europe, the rise of a reform movement within the papacy, and the political and religious confrontation of Christianity and Islam in the Middle East.
 The Umayyad Caliphate had conquered Syria, Egypt, and North Africa from the predominantly Christian Byzantine Empire, and Spain from the Arian Christian Visigoths.
-When the Ummayad Empire collapsed in North Africa, several smaller Muslim kingdoms emerged and attacked Italy in the 9th C. Pisa, Genoa, and Catalonia battled various Muslim kingdoms for control of the Mediterranean.
+When the Ummayads collapsed in North Africa, several smaller Muslim kingdoms emerged and attacked Italy in the 9th C. Pisa, Genoa, and Catalonia battled various Muslim kingdoms for control of the Mediterranean.

 Western Europe stabilized after the Saxons, Vikings, and Hungarians were brought into the Church by the end of the 10th C. But the demise of the Carolingian Empire gave rise to an entire class of warriors who had little to do but fight among themselves.
 The incessant warfare sapped Europe of its strength and wealth.
 Europe needed an external enemy they could turn their wrath on.
-As we saw in a previous episode, while the violence of knights was regularly condemned by the church, and there was the attempt to regulate them in the treaties known as the Peace & Truce of God, the knights largely ignored these attempts at pacification.
+As we saw in a previous episode, while the violence of knights was regularly condemned by the Church, and there was the attempt to regulate them in the treaties known as the Peace and Truce of God, the knights largely ignored these attempts at pacification.
 The Church needed an external threat they could direct the knights lust for battle toward.

 Another reason Pope Urban called for the First Crusade may have been his desire to assert control over the East.
 Remember that the Great Schism had occurred 40 years before and the churches had been rent ever since.
 While historians suggest this as one of several reasons driving Pope Urban’s decision to start the Crusade, there’s no evidence from any of his letters this factored into his plans.